 JEWISH CAUSES: Shapiro and his wife Shonni are major patrons of the UJA Federation of New York, where Shapiro once served as president.
 The organization is home to the Shapiro Family Fellowship, "a highly selective, year-long experience designed to cultivate future leaders of the New York Jewish community through high-level discussion with peers, leaders, and mentors in the United States and Israel."
-The family also supports the Jewish Museum, Metropolitan Council on Jewish Poverty, various synagogues, and more.
+The family also supports the Jerusalem Foundation, American Jewish Committee, Jewish Museum, Metropolitan Council on Jewish Poverty, various synagogues, and more.

 ARTS & CULTURE: The couple appears to be interested in the arts.
 Besides their support of writing at Wesleyan, they've steadily helped fund American Academy in Rome, which "supports innovative artists, writers, and scholars living and working together in a dynamic international community."
 Other grantees have included Jazz at Lincoln Center, Public Art Fund, and Recess, which "supports the rigorous process of the contemporary artist by creating a space for productive activity that initiates a partnership with the public."